EternalEdenn/multitask_ext-gen_sts-gen/README.md

-# multitask_ext-gen_sts-gen
-Multitask for Generative&amp;Extractive and Generative&amp;Semantic-Similarity
+# Multitask for Generative&amp;Extractive and Generative&amp;Semantic-Similarity

 ## There are three tasks included:
 - singletask: train with only Generative dataset